 - There are three additional levels of appeal after Level 2, for a total of five levels of appeal.
 If you want to go on to a Level 3 appeal, the details on how to do this are in the written notice you get after your Level 2 appeal decision. - The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
-Section 9 in this chapter talks more about Levels 3, 4, and 5 of the appeals process.
+Section 10 of this chapter tells more about Levels 3, 4, and 5 of the appeals process.

-Section 8.5 What if you miss the deadline for making your Level 1 appeal?
+Section 9.5 What if you miss the deadline for making your Level 1 appeal?